 What to know about frostbite

-WISCONSIN — It’s cold.
+It’s COLD.
 We’re talking dangerous cold.
 Cold that might rob you of the tips of your nose, ears, chin, fingers or toes if you’re not careful.
 Called frostbite, it happens when the skin and tissue under it freezes, which can happen much more quickly than you might imagine.

 Cold and wind chill